KevenCampos/FastDiscordJS/readme.md

-# QuickDiscordJS
+# FastDiscordJS

-Quick Discord JS is an unofficial extension of the "discord.js" library.
+Fast Discord JS is an unofficial extension of the "discord.js" library.
 Our extension aims to simplify the development of Discord bots, promoting cleaner code and easier maintenance.

 ## Features
 - Error prevention with user-friendly messages